Last updated: October 2021

 Nutrition information and claims

-claim requiring nutrition information is made.
-Alcoholic beverages may voluntarily include an NIP.
-The inclusion of an NIP does not constitute a nutrition content claim.
+A Nutrition Information Panel (NIP) is not required on alcoholic beverages unless a claim requiring nutrition information is made.
+Alcoholic beverages may voluntarily include a NIP.
+The inclusion of a NIP does not constitute a nutrition content claim.

 All alcoholic beverages that contain more than 1.15% ABV:

-- can only make nutrition content claims about energy content, carbohydrate content (for example 'low carbohydrate') or gluten content.
-Health claims are not permitted.
+- can only make nutrition content claims about energy content, carbohydrate content (for example, 'low carbohydrate') or gluten content.

-- must not be represented as a low alcohol beverage.
+- must ot be represented as a low alcohol beverage.

 Current proposal to change the Code

 FSANZ is currently considering one proposal regarding labelling requirements for alcoholic beverages: